Flash Column Chromatography

 Still and chromatographic founder Still and colleagues have been using medium- and high-column chromatography instead of long-column chromatography.
 They decided to combine the two to overcome the shortcomings of long column chromatography and low recovery.

-Silica gel column chromatography has been widely used in organic chemistry since its inception.
+Silica gel chromatography columns are used widely in organic chemistry since its appearance.
 However, the guidelines are often loose, driven by personal experience, or not well translated when settings are changed.
-However, some things are still true.
-Increasing the sample size will result in a lower resolution.
+However, some things are true yet.
+The lower resolution is caused by Increasing the sample size.
 Compared to high-performance liquid chromatography (HPLC), the resolution of flash column chromatography is already moderate, but sufficient for adequate separation, so an increase in the number will only worsen the situation.
-Second, the optimum flow rate depends on the length and width of the column and the nature of the gel.
-This is due to the number of plates available, for example, longer and narrower columns will provide more theoretical plates, affecting the flow rate.
+Second, the optimum flow rate rests with the extent and breadth of the columns and the nature of the gel.
+This is due to the number of plates available, for example, more theoretical plates will be provided by longer and narrower columns, affecting the flow rate.
 Finally, the resolution is affected by the stationary phase.
-It provides better resolution if the stationary phase or the gel arranged on the column is more uniform and has a smaller particle size.
-The smaller the particle size, the larger the surface area and the higher the resolution.
+It provides a better resolution if the immobile phase of the gel is arranged in the column is more uniform and has a smaller grain size.
+The smaller the grain size, the larger the surface area, and the higher the distinguishability.

 Therefore, you need to test or calculate the settings used in the flash column chromatography before starting any real experiments.
 If you have data from TLC, you can calculate the optimal settings without having to test any of the flash column settings.
 The low thin layer chromatography delay factor (Rf) provides better separation.
 Using such data, the amount of solvent required can be calculated because they are inversely proportional to each other and both are related to the column void volume (solvent in the column before sample loading).